MicrosoftDocs/appcenter-docs/docs/distribution/codepush/index.md

 ```

 > [!NOTE]
-> If you encounter an `EACCES` error executing this command, you may have to [fix npm permissions on your system](https://docs.npmjs.com/getting-started/fixing-npm-permissions).
+> If you find an `EACCES` error executing this command, you may have to [fix npm permissions on your system](https://docs.npmjs.com/getting-started/fixing-npm-permissions).
 Many sites recommend using the `sudo` command to get around this error, but you should never install npm modules using `sudo`.

  After successfully installing the App Center CLI, execute the `appcenter login` command to configure the CLI for your App Center account details.